oppolla/dual-model-dynamic-scaffold/README.md

 # SOVL System (Self-Organizing Virtual Lifeform)

+# NOTE: This project is still under development

 ## Overview
 An AI agent with autonomous learning capabilities, combining a base LLM with a scaffolded second dynamic LLM for continuous learning via sleep and dream mechanisms